 Students are expected to attend all scheduled classes.
 Seminar is considered to be a part of your internship experience.
 Your professional behavior during seminar reflects to the instructor the behavior that you exhibit while at your internship.
 Those students unable to attend are responsible for all work and class material.
-Missing 2 or more of the scheduled class sessions is considered excessive absences, and will result in a reduction of your final grade by 1 (one) letter grade.
+Missing 2 or more of the scheduled class sessions is considered excessive absences and may affect your grade.
+A missed class may be made up by completing one of the journal assignments.